California CDL Test Requirements and Endorsements

 Sign Up Now - Instant Access

-If you live in California and drive a Class A, B or C commercial vehicle, you must have an California Commercial Driver License (CDL).
-CDL Endorsements are required for double/triple trailers, tanker vehicles, passenger vehicles and vehicles placarded for hazardous materials.
+If you wish to drive a Class A, B, or C commercial vehicle, then you will need to earn a California commercial driver's license.
+Further endorsements will be needed for double/triple trailers, tanker vehicles, passenger vehicles, and vehicles placarded for hazardous materials.
+Obtaining a CDL is important for the following vehicles:

 - Has a gross vehicle weight rating (GVWR) of 26,001 pounds or more